solartempest/sofle/readme.md

 Sofle is 6×4+5 keys column-staggered split keyboard.
 Based on Lily58, Corne and Helix keyboards.

+For detailed instructions on using VIA and flashing, please refer to the sections further down the page!
-More details about the keyboard on Josef's blog: [Sofle Keyboard - a split keyboard based on Lily58 and Crkbd](https://josef-adamcik.cz/electronics/let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.html)
+For details about the keyboard design, refer to Josef's blog: [Sofle Keyboard - a split keyboard based on Lily58 and Crkbd](https://josef-adamcik.cz/electronics/let-me-introduce-you-sofle-keyboard-split-keyboard-based-on-lily58.html)

 Build guide and log is available here: [SofleKeyboard build log/guide](https://josef-adamcik.cz/electronics/soflekeyboard-build-log-and-build-guide.html)